 - The Electronic Money in your Joompay Account belongs to the person who is registered as the Joompay Account Holder, which must be you.
 We recognise only the rights of the holder of the Joompay Account.
 You cannot assign or transfer legal ownership of the Joompay Account to anyone.

 - It is your responsibility to determine what, if any, taxes and other obligatory contributions apply to the payments you make or receive, and it is your responsibility to collect, report and remit the correct tax to the appropriate tax authority.
-We are not responsible for determining whether taxes apply to your Account Transactions and Card Transactions, or for collecting, reporting or remitting any taxes arising from any Account Transactions or Card Transactions.
-You hereby agree to comply with any and all applicable tax laws in connection with your use of the Joompay Services, including without limitation, the reporting and payment of any taxes arising in connection with Account Transactions or Card Transactions made through the Joompay Services.
+We are not responsible for determining whether taxes apply to your Transactions, or for collecting, reporting or remitting any taxes arising from any Transactions.
+You hereby agree to comply with any and all applicable tax laws in connection with your use of the Joompay Services, including without limitation, the reporting and payment of any taxes arising in connection with Transactions made through the Joompay Services.

 - If we fail to enforce any of our rights under the General Terms and Conditions, or applicable laws, it shall not be deemed to constitute a waiver of such right.